 Figure 3 provides an illustration of the riparian reach, local drainage, main stem channel, and main stem tributary channels for riparian reach "BM-05".
-In Figure 3, the local drainage boundary of BM-05 is shown as a thick brown line, and the local drainage boundary of adjacent riparian reaches is shown as a thin brown line.
-The mains stem is the thick blue line running through the riparian ecosystem, within the local drainage boundary, and main stem tributaries are the dotted blue lines within the local drainage boundary.
+In this figure the local drainage boundary of BM-05 is shown as a thick brown line, and the local drainage boundaries of adjacent riparian reaches are shown as thin brown lines.
+The mains stem is the thick blue line running from the upstream end of the local drainage to the downstream end of the local drainage, and tributaries are the dotted blue lines within the local drainage boundary.
 The riparian reach (i.e., the actual unit of assessment) is the green shaded area labeled riparian ecosystem, which includes the area adjacent to the main stem channel within the confines of the local drainage boundary.